 Electric motors power most plant machinery, including gearboxes, compressors, refrigeration systems, pumps, hydraulic systems, and ball mills.
+Kilowatts (kW) are the common unit for measuring electricity.
 The following equation can determine the amount of electricity used by an electric motor:

-Both are common metric measurements of electrical current measured using a voltmeter or ammeter.
+- f) kW = V/1000 x A x 1.73 (where V is volts and A is amperes) - Both are common metric measurements of electrical current measured using a voltmeter or ammeter.
 For a three-phase motor, 1.73 is a standard factor.
 Data logging equipment is available that allows one to measure and collect data for either amperes, volts or both.
 Yet, most electrical consumers pay for electricity by kilowatt-hour (kWh) per month.
-The following formula is commonly used to determine the electrical charge per month (ECM):

-b) ECM = kW x h x EC (where h is hours of service and EC is the electrical charge)
+The following formula is commonly used to determine the electrical charge per month (ECM): - g) ECM = kW x h x EC (where h is hours of service and EC is the electrical charge)

 Air compressors are an excellent source for energy savings.
-Compressed air is one of the most expensive uses of energy in a manufacturing plant, and approximately 70% of all manufacturers have a compressed air system.
+Compressed air is one of the most expensive uses of energy in a manufacturing plant, and approximately 70 percent of all manufacturers have a compressed air system.
 These systems power a variety of equipment, including machine tools, material handling and separation equipment, and spray painting equipment.
-According to the US Department of Energy (DOE), compressed air systems in the US account for 10% of all electricity and roughly 16% of US industrial motor system energy use.
-This adds up to US\$1.5 billion per year in energy costs and 5% in emissions.
-Energy audits conducted by the DOE suggest that more than 50% of compressed air systems at industrial facilities have significant energy conservation opportunities.6
+According to the U.S. Department of Energy (DOE), compressed air systems in the U.S. account for 10 percent of all electricity and roughly 16 percent of U.S. industrial motor system energy use.
+This adds up to \$1.5 billion per year in energy costs and 5 percent in emissions.
+Energy audits conducted by the DOE suggest that more than 50 percent of compressed air systems at industrial facilities have significant energy conservation opportunities.
+(6)